-No license shall be issued to a shelter, pound, or kennel operating as a shelter or pound, shelter unless it can demonstrate to its licensing municipality and the Department of Health, in the manner prescribed by the department, that it:

-(1) has a director, properly trained and certified pursuant to sections 11 and 12 of P.L. , c.
-(C. ) (pending before the Legislature as this bill) or has an acting director in place as provided in subsection b. of section 11 of P.L. , c.
-(C. ) (pending before the Legislature as this bill); and b.
-All licenses issued for a kennel, pet shop, shelter, or pound shall state the purpose for which the establishment is maintained, and all licenses shall expire on the last day of June of each year, and be subject to revocation by the municipality on recommendation of the Department of Health or the local board of health for failure to comply with the rules and regulations of the [State department] Department of

-(2) is otherwise in compliance with the applicable provisions of P.L., c.
-(C. ) (pending before the Legislature as this bill).
+No license shall be issued to a shelter, pound, or kennel oper - No license shall be issued to a shelter, pound, or kennel operating as a shelter or pound, shelter unless it can demonstrate to its licensing municipality and the Department of Health, in the manner prescribed - by the department, that it: - (1) has a director, properly trained and certified pursuant to sections 11 and 12 of P.L. , c.
+(C.) (pending before the - 17 Legislature as this bill) or has an acting director in place as provided in - 18 subsection b. of section 11 of P.L., c.
+(C.) (pending before - 19 the Legislature as this bill); and - (2) is otherwise in compliance with the applicable provisions of P.L., c.
+(C.) (pending before the Legislature as this - 22 bill).

-Health or local board governing the same, after the owner has been afforded a hearing by either the State department or local board, except as provided in subsection c. of this section.

-Any person holding a license shall not be required to secure individual licenses for dogs owned by a licensee and kept at the establishments [; the ].
-The licenses shall not be transferable to another owner or different premises.

-c.
-The license for a pet shop shall be subject to review by the municipality, upon recommendation by the Department of Health or the local health authority for failure by the pet shop to comply with the rules and regulations of the State department or local health authority governing pet shops or if the pet shop meets the criteria for recommended suspension or revocation provided under subsection c. or d. of section 5 of P.L.1999, c.336 (C.56:8-96), after the owner of the pet shop has been afforded a hearing pursuant to subsection e. of section 5 of P.L.1999, c.336 (C.56:8-96).
+- b.
+All licenses issued for a kennel, pet shop, shelter, or pound - shall state the purpose for which the establishment is maintained, and - 25 all licenses shall expire on the last day of June of each year, and be - subject to revocation by the municipality on recommendation of the - 27 Department of Health or the local board of health for failure to comply - with the rules and regulations of the [State department] Department of - 29 Health or local board governing the same, after the owner has been - 30 afforded a hearing by either the State department or local board, except - 31 as provided in subsection c. of this section. - Any person holding a license shall not be required to secure individual licenses for dogs owned by a licensee and kept at the - establishments[; the].
+The licenses shall not be transferable to another - 35 owner or different premises. - 36 c.
+The license for a pet shop shall be subject to review by the - 37 municipality, upon recommendation by the Department of Health or - 38 the local health authority for failure by the pet shop to comply with the - 39 rules and regulations of the State department or local health authority - governing pet shops or if the pet shop meets the criteria for recommended suspension or revocation provided under subsection c. - 42 or d. of section 5 of P.L.1999, c.336 (C.56:8-96), after the owner of the - 42 of d. of section 5 of 1.12.1777, c.550 (c.50.0 70), after the owner of the - 43 pet shop has been afforded a hearing pursuant to subsection e. of - 44 section 5 of P.L.1999, c.336 (C.56:8-96). - The municipality, based on the criteria for the recommendation of - 46 the local health authority provided under subsections c. and d. of - section 5 of P.L.1999, c.336 (C.56:8-96), may suspend the license for - 48 90 days or may revoke the license if it is determined at the hearing that